 Day Two: Sandham goes past Foster

 To West Indies’ relief, Oscar Da Costa had Wyatt caught behind for a patient 58 (in 157 balls) early in the day.
-However, Patsy Hendren was not really a side wants to see at 321 for two: Hendren took charge from the very beginning, and launched a furious assault.
+However, Patsy Hendren was not really a side wants to see at 321 for 2: Hendren took charge from the very beginning, and launched a furious assault.
 He scored 61 in 93 balls in a partnership of 97 runs with Sandham, outscoring the latter by two-to-one.
 It was a commendable feat, given that Sandham was batting quite aggressively.
 This brought Les Ames to the crease.